Steel Dynamics (NASDAQ:STLD) Releases Q1 2022 Earnings Guidance

 Steel Dynamics (NASDAQ:STLD – Get Rating) issued an update on its first quarter 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $5.850-$5.890 for the period, compared to the Thomson Reuters consensus estimate of $5.190.
 The company issued revenue guidance of -.

-Steel Dynamics (NASDAQ:STLD – Get Rating) last posted its earnings results on Monday, January 24th.
-The basic materials company reported $5.78 EPS for the quarter, beating the Zacks’ consensus estimate of $5.73 by $0.05.
-The firm had revenue of $5.31 billion for the quarter, compared to the consensus estimate of $5.29 billion.
+Steel Dynamics (NASDAQ:STLD – Get Rating) last announced its quarterly earnings data on Monday, January 24th.
+The basic materials company reported $5.78 earnings per share for the quarter, topping the Zacks’ consensus estimate of $5.73 by $0.05.
 Steel Dynamics had a net margin of 17.46% and a return on equity of 63.43%.
-The company’s revenue was up 104.2% on a year-over-year basis.
-During the same period last year, the firm posted $0.97 EPS.
-As a group, analysts predict that Steel Dynamics will post 15.74 earnings per share for the current fiscal year.
+The firm had revenue of $5.31 billion during the quarter, compared to analyst estimates of $5.29 billion.
+During the same period in the previous year, the business posted $0.97 EPS.
+The business’s quarterly revenue was up 104.2% on a year-over-year basis.
+As a group, equities research analysts predict that Steel Dynamics will post 15.11 earnings per share for the current year.

-Steel Dynamics declared that its board has initiated a share repurchase program on Monday, February 28th that permits the company to buyback $1.25 billion in outstanding shares.
-This buyback authorization permits the basic materials company to buy up to 8.9% of its stock through open market purchases.
-Stock buyback programs are often a sign that the company’s leadership believes its stock is undervalued.
+Steel Dynamics announced that its board has approved a share buyback plan on Monday, February 28th that permits the company to buyback $1.25 billion in shares.
+This buyback authorization permits the basic materials company to repurchase up to 8.9% of its stock through open market purchases.
+Stock buyback plans are often a sign that the company’s leadership believes its stock is undervalued.

-A number of research analysts recently issued reports on STLD shares.
-Zacks Investment Research downgraded Steel Dynamics from a buy rating to a hold rating and set a $81.00 price target on the stock. in a research note on Monday, March 7th.
-BMO Capital Markets lowered their price objective on shares of Steel Dynamics from $72.00 to $65.00 in a research report on Wednesday, January 26th.
-The Goldman Sachs Group raised their price objective on shares of Steel Dynamics from $89.00 to $99.00 and gave the stock a buy rating in a research report on Tuesday, March 22nd.
-Wolfe Research downgraded Steel Dynamics from a peer perform rating to an underperform rating and set a $60.00 target price on the stock. in a research note on Tuesday, January 11th.
-Finally, JPMorgan Chase & Co. lifted their target price on Steel Dynamics from $95.00 to $117.00 and gave the company an overweight rating in a research note on Thursday, March 24th.
-One investment analyst has rated the stock with a sell rating, three have issued a hold rating and eight have given a buy rating to the company’s stock.
-According to MarketBeat.com, the stock currently has a consensus rating of Buy and a consensus target price of $74.42.
+A number of equities research analysts recently commented on STLD shares.
+Wolfe Research lowered shares of Steel Dynamics from a peer perform rating to an underperform rating and set a $60.00 price target for the company. in a report on Tuesday, January 11th.
+BMO Capital Markets reduced their price objective on shares of Steel Dynamics from $72.00 to $65.00 in a research report on Wednesday, January 26th.
+JPMorgan Chase & Co. boosted their price objective on shares of Steel Dynamics from $95.00 to $117.00 and gave the company an overweight rating in a research report on Thursday, March 24th.
+StockNews.com assumed coverage on shares of Steel Dynamics in a research report on Thursday, March 31st.
+They set a buy rating on the stock.
+Finally, Zacks Investment Research raised shares of Steel Dynamics from a hold rating to a strong-buy rating and set a $98.00 price objective on the stock in a research report on Monday, April 4th.
+One research analyst has rated the stock with a sell rating, two have given a hold rating, eight have issued a buy rating and one has issued a strong buy rating to the stock.
+According to MarketBeat.com, the company has an average rating of Buy and a consensus price target of $75.83.

-In related news, SVP Christopher A. Graham sold 4,425 shares of Steel Dynamics stock in a transaction that occurred on Thursday, March 3rd.
-The stock was sold at an average price of $76.51, for a total value of $338,556.75.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-5.40% of the stock is owned by insiders.
+In other Steel Dynamics news, SVP Christopher A. Graham sold 4,425 shares of the firm’s stock in a transaction dated Thursday, March 3rd.
+The shares were sold at an average price of $76.51, for a total transaction of $338,556.75.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+5.40% of the stock is owned by company insiders.

-A number of institutional investors and hedge funds have recently bought and sold shares of the business.
-Metropolitan Life Insurance Co NY boosted its position in Steel Dynamics by 4.1% during the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 35,373 shares of the basic materials company’s stock worth $2,196,000 after purchasing an additional 1,395 shares in the last quarter.
-Zullo Investment Group Inc. purchased a new stake in Steel Dynamics during the fourth quarter worth $95,000.
-Vident Investment Advisory LLC boosted its position in Steel Dynamics by 5.2% during the fourth quarter.
-Vident Investment Advisory LLC now owns 37,021 shares of the basic materials company’s stock worth $2,297,000 after purchasing an additional 1,840 shares in the last quarter.
-Kingsview Wealth Management LLC purchased a new stake in Steel Dynamics during the fourth quarter worth $212,000.
-Finally, Forum Financial Management LP purchased a new stake in Steel Dynamics during the fourth quarter worth $258,000.
-Institutional investors own 79.32% of the company’s stock.
+Large investors have recently added to or reduced their stakes in the business.
+Zullo Investment Group Inc. bought a new stake in Steel Dynamics during the 4th quarter valued at about $95,000.
+Kingsview Wealth Management LLC bought a new stake in Steel Dynamics during the 4th quarter valued at about $212,000.
+Forum Financial Management LP bought a new stake in Steel Dynamics during the 4th quarter valued at about $258,000.
+Metropolitan Life Insurance Co NY increased its stake in Steel Dynamics by 4.1% during the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 35,373 shares of the basic materials company’s stock valued at $2,196,000 after purchasing an additional 1,395 shares in the last quarter.
+Finally, Vident Investment Advisory LLC grew its stake in shares of Steel Dynamics by 5.2% in the fourth quarter.
+Vident Investment Advisory LLC now owns 37,021 shares of the basic materials company’s stock worth $2,297,000 after acquiring an additional 1,840 shares during the period.
+Institutional investors and hedge funds own 79.32% of the company’s stock.

 Steel Dynamics, Inc, together with its subsidiaries, operates as a steel producer and metal recycler in the United States.
 It operates through three segments: Steel Operations, Metals Recycling Operations, and Steel Fabrication Operations.
 The Steel Operations segment offers hot roll, cold roll, and coated steel products; parallel flange beams and channel sections, flat bars, large unequal leg angles, and reinforcing bars, as well as standard strength carbon, intermediate alloy hardness, and premium grade rail products; and engineered special-bar-quality products, merchant-bar-quality products, and other engineered round steel bars.